 Working with Dates

 If the source document contains nodes that take date values, using the xs:date or xs:dateTime datatypes in the underlying XML Schema makes available the powerful date and time manipulation features of XPath 2.0/3.0 (see examples below).
-StyleVision supports the xs:date or xs:dateTime datatypes by providing:
+StyleVision supports the xs:date or xs:dateTime datatypes by providing a wide range of date formatting possibilities via the Input Formatting feature.

 Data involving dates can be manipulated with XPath 2.0 expressions in Auto-Calculations.
 Given below are a few examples of what can be achieved with XPath 2.0 expressions.